snabble/docs/api_general.md

 ## Environments

-The snabble platform has three public environments.
-One for production usage and two environments for different kinds of testing.
+The snabble platform has three public environments: one for production usage and two for different kinds of testing.
 The environments do not share any data.

 ### Production environment `snabble.io`

-This environment is for the serious production usage.
+This environment is for serious production usage.

 ### Staging environment `snabble-staging.io`